Directors and Faculty

 Founder, Registrar and Managing Director, Sandra Marie McNaught, has been a dance educator for over 50 years.
 She began her training, at the age of seven, in Melrose at the E. Virginia Sawyer School of Ballet where she later became an assistant teacher.
 Mrs. McNaught attended Melrose public schools and was president of Melrose High Schools Dance club.
 Upon graduation, she attended the Boston Conservatory as a dance major.
 Mrs. McNaught has studied and taught at several ballet schools in the Boston area and is a gold pin member of the Dance Teacher’s Club of Boston associated with the American Society of Dance.
 In 1971, she founded Northeast School of Ballet (formally Sandra Marie’s School of Ballet) and along with her daughter and co-director, Denise Cecere, has been committed to maintaining high standards in dance education.
 Both McNaught and Cecere co-founded Northeast Youth Ballet, a non-profit organization dedicated to providing educational opportunities for young children and playing an active role in the cultural life of the communities they serve.
 Mrs. McNaught feels priviledged to share her love of dance with NSB’s next generation of dancers.

 Artistic Director, Denise Cecere, brings a wealth of experience to Northeast Youth Ballet.
 Born in Melrose, Massachusetts, Cecere began her dance training under the direction of her mother, Sandra McNaught, at the Northeast School of Ballet.
 Later she became a scholarship student at the Boston Repertory Ballet, under the direction of Samuel Kurkjian, Boston Ballet, under the direction of E.Virginia Williams and Violette Verdy, and the School of American Ballet, under the direction of George Balanchine.
 She performed with Boston Ballet, Ballet Theater of Boston and North Star Ballet in Fairbanks, Alaska.
-During her career she performed lead roles, including The Nutcracker, Coppelia, Sleeping Beauty, Giselle, Don Quixote, Flower Festival, many galas and contemporary works.
+During her career she performed lead roles, including The Nutcracker, Coppelia, Sleeping Beauty, Don Quixote, Flower Festival, many galas and contemporary works.
 Her guest appearances have taken her internationally.
 In 1991 Cecere was a participant in Japan’s 1st International Choreographer’s Competition.

 In 1996 Cecere founded Northeast Youth Ballet.
 As Artistic Director, she is committed to the cultural development of future generations.
 It is her mission to educate, inspire and create opportunity for young aspiring dancers.
 Cecere has endeavored to provide programs and performances designed specifically for children.
 NYB has a repertoire of classical, neoclassical, contemporary and modern works.
 Cecere has choreographed over 30 ballets for the young company and has invited award winning choreographers to share their work with the school and company.
 Her collaboration with Boston Musica Viva, under the direction of Richard Pittman, has produced many full length ballets including “A Boston Cinderella”, “Three Little Pigs”, “Ma Goose” and “Paul Revere’s Ride” by composer Bernard Hoffer.
-For the past 20 years Cecere has continued to display the young company’s diversity both at home and on tour.
+For the past 21 years Cecere has continued to display the young company’s diversity both at home and abroad.

-Joseph Jefferies (Resident Choreographer and Assistant Director)
+Joseph Jefferies (Resident Choreographer and Assistant to the Director in The Conservatory at NSB)

 Joseph Jefferies is Assistant Director to NSB’s Conservatory Program.
 He has served as director of Portland Ballet Summer Dance Program and has taught master classes and workshops at ballet schools across the country.
 Mr Jefferies is an award-winning choreographer creating over 30 works for companies including Ballet Memphis, Miami City Ballet, Peoria Ballet, Ballet Trockadero, Harid Conservatory, Ballet Yuma, Walnut Hill School for the Arts and Northeast Youth Ballet.
 He has won the RDA Emerging Choreographer scholarship twice and had his work selected and performed for New York City’s Ballet Builders Showcase and for the RDA National Convention in Montreal, Canada.
 As a professional dancer Joseph was a member of Ballet Memphis dancing the lead roles in Swan Lake, Giselle, Coppelia and Cinderella.
 As a member of Les Ballet Trockadero de Monte Carlo he toured the world performing in over 25 different countries.
 Mr Jefferies currently is on faculty at Northeast School of Ballet and Boston Ballet.